weecology/lab-manual/Using-HiPerGator.md

 If your jobs will take less than 4 days, you can use "burst" mode, which provides *ten times* as many cores and *ten times* as much memory as the default mode.
 If you cannot burst, just remove the `-b` from the line above about `qos`.

+## Current usage

+To see the current usage by our group, as well as overall hipergator usage, use the command

+`slurmInfo -pu`

+To see the total available resources use:

+`sacctmgr show qos ewhite format="Name%-16,GrpSubmit,MaxWall,GrpTres%-45"`
+for the normal queue, and
+`sacctmgr show qos ewhite-b format="Name%-16,GrpSubmit,MaxWall,GrpTres%-45"`
+for the "burst" queue.

 ## Installing R packages

 HiPerGator has a lot of packages installed already, but you might need to install your own, or you might want an updated version of an existing package.